tabithacarnell/data_mining/README.md

 - Matplotlib & Seaborn for univariate and multivariate visualisations
 - PCA (with and without standardisation)
 - Distance matrix visualisation using heatmaps
-- Cube modeling with SQLite and JSON
+- Cube modeling with SQL (SQLAlchemy) and JSON
 - 1-NN classification using Euclidean distance

 *Notebook:* `DataMining_Coursework1.ipynb`